Monday, August 30, 2010

 W.T.S.

-I was the most exciting thing in their lives.
+And I'd thought I was the most exciting thing in their lives.
 Apparently, from the frozen cake evidence, it wasn't Mrs. Sneed's cooking that kept Mr. Sneed happy and at home.

 I too have a footnote.
 The message I'm trying to convey here isn't so much about the memories I have of a nice lady who made me feel special as a child.
 Instead, it's about the importance of sharing our stories, no matter how conventional they may seem to us.
 I have a dear friend whose grandparents came over from Russia and who grew up in Brooklyn and then lived much of her adult life in Israel.
 While I can't compete with her stories, I don't need to.
 My personal and family histories are as important to me as hers are to her and all of our stories serve to inform others.
-Not only do our memories and family stories help our children and grandchildren understand
+Not only do our memories and family stories help our children and grandchildren understand their history, they also provide a catalyst for other people to recall something they may have forgotten.

 It was only when Mary shared her Miss Lilla story with me that I remembered my friendship with Mrs. Sneed.
 And I'm so glad I did.